-Along the way we stopped at a gorgeous event space used for weddings (Seth Rogen got married here!).
+Along the way, we stopped at a gorgeous event space used for weddings (Seth Rogen got married here!).
 We also stopped to see some of the original vines dating back to 1882.
-The view of the estate from the top of the mountain was amazing and unlike anything you’ll see on other tastings or tours.
+The view of the estate from the top of the mountain was amazing and unlike anything you’ll see during the other tastings or tours.

 We purchased the 2013 Red Dirt Red, a red blend created each year with grapes that aren’t commonly blended together for a unique showcase for what is grown on the estate.

 This was my favorite stop in both Napa and Sonoma.
 If you start at Kunde, you’ll find yourself comparing every other tasting to this one for both the views and the quality of the wines.
 I also learned a good deal about the wine-making process and a few interesting facts like why some Chardonnays taste “buttery”.

 You can make a reservation for the Mountain Top Tasting at Kunde Family Winery online.

 For dinner, we ate the Girl and the Fig in Sonoma.
 This restaurant popped up on many best restaurant lists and did not disappoint.
 We started with their meat and cheese plate “The Works” which included three cheeses, cured meats, seasonal fruit, fig cake, spiced nuts, and baguette.
 I had the steak frites and my boyfriend had the duck confit.
 Both were excellent.
 If you plan on eating here, definitely make a reservation well in advance!